What We Like About LeadPages?

 The Leadpages page builder is easier to use as anybody without design experience can build an effective page with the drag and drop editor within minutes.
 While the Instapage page builder is also easy to use with its own drag and drop editor, it’s not as easy to use as that of Leadpages.

-If you’re a design novice who just want a landing page, then you’ll find a template you can customize in a matter of minutes.
+If you’re a design novice who just wants a landing page, then you’ll find a template you can customize in a matter of minutes.

 Even though both tools allow you to view the mobile version of your page, Instapage allows you to edit the mobile version.
 Instapage also has a heat map which gives you insight on how your visitors navigate your site and where they spend the most time.